shuchitaprasad/employee-management/README.md

 # Employee Management — Code Quality Baseline

-This repository is a small Spring Boot project created to demonstrate and collect baseline static analysis issues from several tools (intentionally kept as violations in the sample code):
+This repository is a small Spring Boot project created to demonstrate and collect baseline static analysis issues from several tools before and after adding AGENTS.MD file.

 - Checkstyle
 - SpotBugs (with FindSecBugs)
 - PMD
 - Error Prone

-This project intentionally contains sample violations so teams can generate reproducible reports and establish a baseline before applying fixes or an automation agent (`AGENT.md` will be added later to show remediation guidance).
+This project  acts as a starting point, same prompt will be given to coding agents GIThub Copilot/ Windsurf for generating a CRUD API code.
+It will be observed that without defining AGENTS.md file, sample violations number will be very hihg which can be easily act as a metric to measure the code qaulity.
+This will be followed by addition of AGENTS.md file to the code base and regeneration of the code with AGENTS.d file.
+We will observe a clear reduction in the static tool violations and improved code coverage.
+The same tool can be used across coding agents and will live across mutiple chat sessions.

 ## What this repo shows